harisaurus/electron-workshop/README.md

 A core feature in Electron is its ability to run two or more operating system level processes concurrently.
 These are referred to as the 'main' and 'renderer' processes.

 ### What is a process?
 A process is an instance of a computer program being executed.
-If we run an Electron application and check the Activity Monitor in MacOS we'd see the following
+If we run an Electron application and check the Activity Monitor in MacOS we'd see the following:

 ![Activity Monitor](https://cdn-images-1.medium.com/max/800/1*VAlIY8iCR_Tb78lMQrIz2w.png)

 The 'Electron' process is the main process, one of the helpers is a GPU process, and the remaining helpers are various renderer processes.